IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 ```

 #### Direct update documents
 Issues a direct update for a previously added document using the requested `key` name and `key_value`, and providing the updated version of the document.
 The `key` must match the key name on a previously issued `znsq_create()`, `znsq_create_index()`, or a generated `"znsq_id"` element.
-The value must match a previously added value paired with the specified key name, otherwise a document not found error is returned.
+The value must match a previously added value (including a previous generated auto-key value) paired with the specified key name, otherwise a document not found error is returned.

 An exclusive document level lock will be obtained for the update request.
 For non-recoverable databases, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a `znsq_commit()`, `znsq_abort()`, or when the task ends.